When should I get tested?

 Step 1 - Locate an event using the list below.

 Step 2 - Complete a one time pre-registration at testreg.nd.gov to save time at the event.
 You can register on-site if you aren't able to pre-register.
 Please do not call the NDDoH public hotline to schedule your COVID-19 test, as the hotline is unable to schedule appointments directly.

-Step 3 - All individuals will be notified of their results, positive or negative, within 72 hours of the test.
-Visit the Test Results webpage for more information on what to expect.
+Step 3 - All individuals will be notified of their results, positive or not-detected, within 72-hour after the sample arrives at the processing laboratory.